kstatham402/Riverside_Ecostress_Case_Study/README.md

+# Finding the Station Data for Riverside County, CA

 To obtain hourly temperature data for Riverside County in a CSV format similar to your example, you can utilize the National Centers for Environmental Information's (NCEI) Climate Data Online (CDO) platform.
 Here's a step-by-step guide:

 1. **Access Climate Data Online (CDO):**